DeepSenseCA/echofilter/docs/source/usage_guide.rst

 `escape character <https://en.wikipedia.org/wiki/Escape_character>`__,
 used to give alternative meanings to symbols with special meanings.
-For example, the quote characters ``"`` and ``'`` indicate the start or end of a string but can be escape to obtain a literal quote character.
+For example, the quote characters ``"`` and ``'`` indicate the start or end of a string but can be escaped to obtain a literal quote character.

 On Windows, ``\`` is also used to denote directories.
 This overloads the ``\`` symbol with multiple meanings.
 For this reason, you should not include a trailing ``\`` when specifying directory inputs.
-Otherwise, if you provide the path in quotes an input of ``"some\path\"`` will not be registered correctly and will include a literal ``"`` character.
+Otherwise, if you provide the path in quotes, an input of ``"some\path\"`` will not be registered correctly, and will include a literal ``"`` character, with the end of the string implicitly indicated by the end of the input.
 Instead, you should use ``"some\path"``.

 Alternatively, you could escape the backslash character to ensure